ASMotionLab/Adafruit_SH1106/README.txt

-This is a library for Monochrome OLEDs based on SH1106 drivers (warning: only SPI has been tested!)
+This is a library for Monochrome OLEDs based on SH1106 drivers (warning: only I2C has been tested on at STM32F103CB)

+Changes where also required to STM32 Arduino library Wire/HardWire.cpp Line #40
+    uint8 HardWire::process() {
+      int8 res = i2c_master_xfer(sel_hard, &itc_msg, 1, 100); //Change the 0 to 100 to set a timeout

   Pick one up today in the adafruit shop!
   ------> http://www.adafruit.com/category/63_98

-These displays use SPI to communicate, 4 or 5 pins are required to
+These displays use SPI to communicate, 4 or 5 pins are required to interface
-interface

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Limor Fried/Ladyada  for Adafruit Industries.
 Scrolling code contributed by Michael Gregg
 BSD license, check license.txt for more information All text above must be included in any redistribution